yuanz03/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given player selection is invalid.
+The specified player does not exist in the AddressBook.

     * 3a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 * 3b.
-The specified injury status does not exist.
+The specified injury name is invalid (contains non-alphanumeric characters or is blank).

     * 3b1.
-AddressBook shows an error message and prompts User to create a new injury status.
+AddressBook shows an error message.

-    * 3b2.
-User creates the new injury status.

-      Use case resumes at step 3.
+      Use case ends.

 * 3c.
-The specified timeframe is invalid.
+The specified injury is the default injury status, `FIT`.

     * 3c1.
+AddressBook shows an error message and prompts users to use the `unassigninjury` command instead.

+      Use case ends.

+* 3d.
+The specified injury status has already been assigned to the specified player.

+    * 3d1.
 AddressBook shows an error message.

+      Use case ends.

+**Use case: UC07 - Remove an injury status from a player**

+**Guarantees**: Player's injury status is removed and default `FIT` status is restored if player has no remaining injuries

+**MSS**

+1. User requests to list players
+2. AddressBook shows a list of players
+3. User requests to remove an injury status from an existing player by specifying the player name and injury name
+4. AddressBook removes the specified injury from the player's injury list

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The specified player does not exist in the AddressBook.

+    * 3a1.
+AddressBook shows an error message.

+      Use case ends.

+* 3b.
+The specified injury name is invalid (contains non-alphanumeric characters or is blank).

+    * 3b1.
+AddressBook shows an error message.

+      Use case ends.

+* 3c.
+The specified player has no injuries (already has the default `FIT` status).

+    * 3c1.
+AddressBook shows an error message.

-      Use case resumes at step 3.
+      Use case ends.

 * 3d.
-The specified injury status has already been assigned to the selected player.
+The specified injury status has not been assigned to the specified player before.

     * 3d1.
 AddressBook shows an error message.

       Use case ends.

 =======
-**Use case: UC07 - List all players**
+**Use case: UC08 - List all players**

 **MSS**